 Many employers will offer accommodations if they are convinced you’re the best person for the job.

-Andrea Fenwick is Manager of Supported Employment for Ignite Career Center.
+Andrea Fenwick is Senior Manager of Employment Support Services.